-Beautiful, vibrant and cosmopolitan, Sweden’s capital is a by-word for cool in Europe for good reason.
+Beautiful, vibrant, and cosmopolitan, Sweden’s capital is a by-word for cool in Europe for good reason.
 It also somehow manages to be hip, trendy, and 100% welcoming all at the same time – with plenty of photogenic spots thrown in for good measure.

-Whether you’re spending a weekend, a week or a month here, it’ll definitely be time well spent.
+Whether you’re spending a weekend, a week, or a month here, it’ll definitely be time well spent.
 There are masses of amazing things to do in Stockholm, whatever your holiday style is.
 Lovers of the outdoors will adore the fact that the city is spread along islands at the Baltic sea, effortlessly incorporating the ever-changing water.
 This glorious location means you’re never far from nature and a chance to swim in a lake, walk in the nearby forests or hop on a ferry to an island.

 If exploring history is more your speed, then Stockholm’s got plenty of cultural heritage to offer you.
-Its historic center is one of the best-preserved on the continent and you’ll be hard-pressed to find more charming cobbled streets.
+Its historic center is one of the best-preserved on the continent, and you’ll be hard-pressed to find more charming cobbled streets.
 Then there’s the wealth of museums and galleries on offer.
 You might want to see an impeccably salvaged warship from the 16th century or the original ABBA costumes – you can do both here, as well as much more.

 Despite its depth of history, Stockholm is definitely no stick-in-the-mud city that relies on its ancient past to entice visitors.
 It’s a thoroughly contemporary place where artists, designers, and creators are always pushing boundaries.
-You’ll see good style all over the place, whether it’s in the hip coffee shop down the road from your hotel or the outfits you see on people in the street.
-It’s a really inspiring place to spend time and you’ll leave feeling refreshed and creative.
+You’ll see effortless style all over the place, whether it’s in the hip coffee shop down the road from your hotel or the outfits you see on people in the street.
+It’s a really inspiring place to spend time, and you’ll leave feeling refreshed and creative.

 Speaking of creative, we have to talk about the food.
 ‘Swedish cuisine’ might not mean anything to you right now, but it will after your time in Stockholm.
 It’s not all about meat and lingonberries, although these are sometimes incorporated.
 Classic dishes are given contemporary twists, or the hot chefs on the scene are creating something totally new.
 Wherever you’re eating, you can be sure that the ingredients are fresh, and often local.
 After all, when you’re surrounded with so much nature, you’ve got to do something with that abundance of produce!